OctopusDeploy/blog/blog/2018-02/cloudformation-and-java.md

 Unlike polling tentacles, SSH targets must have an accurate IP address or hostname to participate in an Octopus deployment.
 However, the EC2 instances that will be created by the CloudFormation template do not have a fixed IP address, and the IP address they do have will change when the EC2 instances is stopped and started again.
 This means we need to do two things to ensure our EC2 instances are correctly configured in Octopus:

-1. Add the EC2 instance to Octopus each time the EC2 instance boots if it is not already registered.
+1. Add the EC2 instance to Octopus each time the EC2 instance boots (if it is not already registered).
 2. Have Octopus clean up any deployment targets that fail a health check.

 We'll tackle step 1 with some scripting in the CloudFormation template in a later step.
-Step 2 is configured by configuring the `Clean Up Unavailable Deployment Targets` section in the default machine policy to enable `Automatically delete unavailable machines`.
+Step 2 is configured by editing the `Clean Up Unavailable Deployment Targets` section in the default machine policy to enable `Automatically delete unavailable machines`.

 ![Machine Policy](machine-policy.png "width=500")

 ## The WildFly AMI

 We will take advantage of the AMIs provided by [Bitnami](https://bitnami.com/stack/wildfly) to use as the basis of our CloudFormation template.
-Bitnami provides a number of free and up to date images preinstalled with popular open source applications, which allows us to get a EC2 WildFly instance quickly up and running.
+Bitnami provides a number of free and up to date images preinstalled with popular open source applications, which allows us to get an EC2 WildFly instance quickly up and running.

 The easiest way I found to get the AMI ID was to search for `WildFly` under the `Public images` in the AWS console.
 Keep in mind these AMI IDs are region specific, so the ID of `ami-5069332a` is only valid in North Virginia.